sheffield-bioinformatics-core/periscope/README.md

 ## Custom Amplicons File
 Each line must be an amplicon entry with 4, tab-delimited, features:
-* Chrom - name for the chromosome entry on which the feature exists
+* Chrom - name for the reference sequence
-* Start - zero-based starting position of the amplicon in the chromosome
+* Start - zero-based starting position of the amplicon in the ref seq
-* End - one-based ending position of the amplicon in the chromosome
+* End - one-based ending position of the amplicon in the ref seq
 * Name - name for the amplicon

 Example amplicons.bed file: